masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

 The `import` points to a file [setup code](06b-instantiation.md#setup-code)
-list of `pub` variables or types.
-The setup code corresponds to the "top" scope
+list of `pub` lambdas, types, and constants.
+The setup code corresponds to the
-in the imported file.
-The import statement can only be executed during the
+"top" scope in the imported file.
+Registers are intentionally excluded from
+imports; use `regref` for register instances.
+The import statement can only be
-setup phase.
+executed during the setup phase.
 The import allows for cyclic dependencies between files as long as
 there is no true cyclic dependency between variables.
 This means that "false"
 cyclic dependencies are allowed but not true ones.